-The Role of Color in Branding
+The Role of Colour in Branding

-How Does Color Affect Branding?
+How Does Colour Affect Branding?

 Have you ever wondered what goes on behind the making of a brand or logo?
-One of the most important factors that companies and marketers consider while deciding on their brand is the color.
+One of the most important factors that companies and marketers consider while deciding on their brand is the colour.
 Yes, color is such a powerful tool in designing a company’s brand name and logo.
 It can affect a brand in both positive and negative ways according to how you use it.

 Colours have the power to influence customer’s emotions and perception towards a product or brand.
 Data shows that 73% of purchase decisions are made in-store, and colour and aesthetics play a major role.
 Colours also play an important role when it comes to web design, as websites are where a lot of people have their first encounter with a brand, and therefore form their first impression.